 I wish I could say that I did, that I get up very early and write 1,000 words every day before breakfast.
 I’m jealous of people who do that!
 But I’m more of a mad scientist writer.
 I write very little one week, then a ton the next.
 There are productive periods when the pages are filling up, when I’m so consumed by the words that I forget to comb my hair or brush my teeth, and then there are periods when life and responsibility are calling my name and the pages have to wait.

 Generally speaking, though, I try to write something every day after my daughter goes to school.
 My goal is at least two hours.
 That might mean work on the novel or a piece of flash nonfiction, drafting an essay or typing up a new bio for a literary magazine.
 I’ll also grab some writing time when Angie is at art class or swim practice or in her bedroom watching television.
+She’s practically glued to that thing when she’s at home, but at least it gives me time to get some writing done.
+Because she’s watching the television a lot more than she probably would, we’re considering looking for some cable providers in my area, as this will give her access to more channels, like HBO.
+Her friends are always telling her about the programs they’ve been watching on that network, and she’s just dying to watch them herself.
+But we’ll have to think about it.
+I’m just too focused on my writing at the moment.
 I always have a notebook on me for spare thoughts and essay ideas.
 I have sentences on the backs of paper bags, napkins, magazine subscription cards, everywhere.

 One other thing I like to do, which feels like part of my writing process, is take an afternoon walk.
 I’ll go to the park near my house or stroll through the streets in my hillside neighborhood.
 Maybe I’ll see a red-tailed hawk or a hummingbird.
 Maybe a coyote or a tree that grows toward the sun.
 I’ll notice the flowers, the wind, the way the clouds get stuck in the mountains.
 Meanwhile, whatever piece of writing I’m working on is swirling around in my head, unknotting itself.